caseygirlyn/Team-Profile-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 ## Description
-The Team Profile Generator is a command-line application that allows users to input information about team members and generates an HTML file displaying their profiles.
-It prompts the user to enter details such as name, ID, email, and role for each team member, and generates a nicely formatted HTML page with the team's profile information.
+The Team Profile Generator is a command-line application that allows users to input information about software engineering team members and generates an HTML file displaying their profiles.
+It prompts the user to enter details and generates a nicely formatted HTML page with the team's profile information.

 ## Table of Contents
 - [Features](#features)